4 Electric Bike Stocks to Buy

 Unfortunately, pure electric bike stocks are a little tough to come by.
 Most bicycle brands are part of much larger conglomerates.
 Additionally, most of these companies are based in other countries.
 This means that their stock trades on foreign exchanges.
 When it comes to U.S. based electric bike companies, almost all of them are private.
 However, there are still a few potential electric bike stocks out there.
 Buying these can help you take advantage of this growing electric bike trend.

-Let’s take a look at a few electric bike stocks to buy heading into 2022.
+Let’s take a look at a few electric bike stocks to buy in 2022.

 Electric Bike Stocks to Buy